 ENGL 2910: Literary Locations

-In Spring 2014, our experimental course, Literary Locations, debuted as the first English course devoted exclusively to enriching students' classroom-based scholarly work with international travel.
+In Spring 2014, our experimental course, Literary Locations, debuted as the first English course devoted exclusively to enriching students' classroom-based scholarship with international travel.
 Dr. Patti Frick and Dr. Alison Prindle led students on a Spring Break trip to London where they visited on-site literary and cultural landmarks such as the Dickens Museum, The Globe Theater, Bloomsbury (home to Virginia Woolf and her literary circle), Sherlock Holmes' London, the Museum of London, the Victoria and Albert, the British Museum, and the Tate Gallery, as well as a guided day-trip outside of London.
+In May term 2016, Dr. Shannon Lakanen brought students to Elephant Nature Park and Koh Chang National Park in another version of Literary Locations that what cross-listed with SYE 4509: The Art of Travel: Thailand.

 Student Travel Grants

 The English Department annually awards travel grants to current English majors seeking assistance to complete archival or field research for critical or creative work, travel independently to literary festivals or readings, or participate and/or present their work at creative or scholarly conferences.
-Learn more about Student Travel Grants and download the 2014-15 application guidelines here
+Learn more about Student Travel Grants and download the 2015-16 application guidelines here.
+Deadline is October 2, 2015.